tonethar/IGME-330-Spring-2021/weekly/crit-groups.md

 # Critique Groups

 An important aspect of any kind of project development is the iterative consideration of user feedback and testing.
-In this course, we will give you opportunities to solicit, receive, and consider feedback from others about your project as well as contribute to the improvement of the projects of others by sharing your own obvservations and suggestions with them.
+In this course, we will give you opportunities to solicit, receive, and consider feedback from others about your project as well as contribute to the improvement of the projects of others by sharing your own observations and suggestions with them.

 We will do this through the use of both an online asynchronous crit group (this coming weekend on Slack) and through an online progress presentation (in Zoom breakout rooms next week).